-How to Develop and Sell Membership Website Subscriptions
+How to Develop and Sell Digital Magazine Subscriptions

-Let’s explore how we can help you launch a successful membership website publishing and marketing program.
+Let’s explore how we can help you launch a successful digital magazine publishing system and marketing program.

-If you’re one of the hundreds of magazine publishers who are still giving away your magazine content, it’s probably time to stop and think about using that content to sell premium membership website subscriptions.
+If you’re one of the hundreds of magazine publishers who are still giving away your magazine content, it’s probably time to stop and think about using that content to sell premium digital magazine subscriptions.

 The evolution from print magazine publishing to digital magazine publishing has been accelerated by the pandemic.
 The trend has been in motion for a while, with more than 20% of America’s top magazines already deploying a metered paywall and actively selling membership website subscriptions for their premium magazine content.